antoinegaubil/COEN490/README.md

 - **Profile:** Allows HCPs to view and edit their data and appointments.

 The integrated chat system ensures a direct channel between users and HCPs, fostering real-time communication for remote consultations and emergency diagnoses.

+## Hardware Overview

+### Accelerometer (ADXL346/362)

+The accelerometer monitors body movement, aiding in sleep analysis and sedentary behavior detection.
+It provides insights into sleep stages, distinguishing between stages 1, 2, and 3/REM.
+The data also includes activity breakdowns such as time spent moving, walking, and engaging in physical activities.
+Graphs visualize the distribution of time across sleep stages and activity types.

+### Pulse Sensor (MAX30102)

+Designed to detect anxiety, fear, depression, stress, or PTSD, the pulse sensor measures heart rate beats per minute and heart rate variability.
+It tracks heart rate variability between beats, indicating stress levels.
+The application displays baseline and live heart rates, highlighting differences.
+Graphs illustrate heart rate variations, assisting in stress level analysis (high or low).